ubenabdelkrim/CloudLab-SciPy2025/README.md

 You can follow the official guide here:
 👉 https://github.com/lithops-cloud/lithops#configuration

-Create a `lithops_config.yaml` file with your credentials and backend options.
+Create a `.lithops_config` file with your credentials and backend options.

 ---